adiroiban/vbox-ec2-md/CONTRIBUTING.rst

 Setting up the dev environment
 ==============================

-Just run `make deps` and it should take care of everything.
+Just run `make get-deps` and it should take care of everything.

 It will install glide, golint and maybe other things.